 If you’re thinking about whether your business is ready to reinvent it’s L&D, have a think about these factors:

-- Are you up to date with the new L&D innovations and have seem them in action so you know how they work (eg trying out a MOOC, going to an unconference, using social media for development
+- Are you up to date with the new L&D innovations and have seem them in action so you know how they work (eg trying out a MOOC, going to an unconference, using social media for development or learning about them all)?

-- Do you have lots of Gen Y employees who want to use technology
+- Do you have lots of Gen Y employees who want to use technology for training?

 - Do you have budget issues and can’t afford to provide only facilitated workshops?